How to configure customer groups in Magento 2?

 Summary:

-We have gone over the basics regarding customer groups in Magento 2.
-However, not every customization is as easy as what we have covered.
-For instance, restricting products to only be visible to certain customer groups requires either significant amounts of coding to hide the product in every area or an extension.
-Fortunately, Amasty has you covered.
-Our Customer Group Catalog for Magento 2 makes it easy to provide selective access to your store catalog and provides tons of other useful features.
+We have covered the basics of magento 2 customer groups.
+However, restricting products to be visible to certain customer groups can require significant coding.
+Fortunately, Amasty's Customer Group Catalog for Magento 2 makes it easy to provide selective access to your store catalog and offers many other useful features.
 Check it out here!

 Didn’t you find the answer to your question?
 We are always happy to help you out.